You’ve probably seen those amazing tomatoes at the grocery store and wondered if you could ever grow them at home. Absolutely!

 Fertilizing

-Now that your garden tomatoes have started to grow, it’s important to fertilize them regularly.
+Now that your garden tomatoes are growing, it’s important to fertilize them regularly.

-Fertilizing them will help them grow large and strong, and will also ensure a plentiful harvest of delicious tomatoes.
+Fertilizing them will help them grow large and strong, ensuring a plentiful harvest of delicious tomatoes.

-There are numerous types of tomato fertilizers available, so it is essential to select the one that is best suited for your plants.
+There are numerous types of tomato fertilizers available, so it is essential to select the one that is best suited to your plants.
 You can find organic liquid or granular fertilizers.

 Regardless of the fertilizer you use, be sure to read the directions carefully to avoid over-fertilizing.